luizrosalba/dev-links/docs/ReactJS/Rerender.md

 ### 3. context changes

 When the value in Context Provider changes, all components that use this Context will re-render, even if they don’t use the changed portion of the data directly.
-Those re-renders can not be prevented with memoization directly, but there are a few workarounds that can simulate it (see preventing re-renders caused by Context).
+Those re-renders can not be prevented with memoization directly, but there are a few workarounds that can simulate it (see preventing re-renders caused by Context)

 ```jsx title='3. context changes'
 const useValue = useContext(context) /// when value changes